 Traditionally, Japan can be divided into nine regions, subsequently each region consists of several prefectures.
 The regions are based on their geographical and historical background but do not function as administrative, independent regions.
 Each region has its own dialect, customs, and unique traditional culture and different regions can offer striking contrast in everything.
 For example people from Osaka (Kansai) more direct than Tokyoites (Kanto), but also the cuisine and tradition can be very different.

 The Kanto region is the largest plain in the country and also the most urban and densely populated.
 In fact, Japan’s two most populated metropolises, Tokyo and Yokohama, are located in this region.
 The political and economical centre of Japan is located on the east side of the main island of Honshu.
 Kanto is home to some of Japan famous highlights such as Tokyo and Hakone.
 In this article, we will briefly introduce the seven prefectures that together form Kanto, and some of the most visited spots in each prefecture.

-Chiba – 千葉
+Highlights of Chiba – 千葉